CivilizationUndecided/Nations/README.md

 # Nations

-A territory control game built with LÖVE (Love2D) where players compete to claim tiles and build their wealth.
+A multiplayer territory control game built with LÖVE (Love2D) where players compete to claim tiles and build their wealth.

 ## Features

+- **Multiplayer Support**: Host or join games with other players
 - **Territory Control**: Claim tiles to expand your territory
 - **Player Customization**: Choose your color and name
 - **Real-time Leaderboard**: Track your wealth and territory size